 Another fantastic feature of this preamp is its ability to customize the amp for various phono cartridges.
 You can adjust the input capacitance and impedance via the DIP switches on the back of the unit.

 The PHO 701 has a super convenient added bonus – a USB port.
-So, if you ever want to digitize or archive your LP collection, this preamp gives you a good opportunity to do just that.
+So, if you ever want to digitize or archive your LP collection, it will give you a good opportunity to do just that.

 - Nice build quality.